yashiro-nyx/Undouse-Hotel-Reservation-System/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## 👥 Authors

 ### Jervin Paul C. Romualdo

 - **Yashiro** - *Initial work* - [yashiro-nyx](https://github.com/yashiro-nyx)

+## 🙏 Acknowledgements

+Special thanks to the open-source community and all contributors who provided feedback and support during the development of this project.
 ---